Date: 25 September 2015. Locker Latch Alignment.

 Next, I checked the fit.

 so I raised the male side a nudge.
 That was a bit more

-delicate as I didn't want to crush the latch.
+delicate as I did not want to crush the latch.
 Still, the metal

 was strong and I had no difficulties.

 Finally, after far too long, I have both doors that

 and close with ease.
 I should have done this months ago.

 Have you ever waited a long time to tackle a job?